qx-labs/agents-deep-research/README.md

 - **IterativeResearcher**: Orchestrates the iterative research workflow on a single topic or subtopic
 - **DeepResearcher**: Orchestrates a deeper and broader workflow that includes an initial report outline, calling of multiple parallel `IterativeResearch` instances, and final proofreading step
-- **LLM Client**: Manages interactions with language models so that these can be swapped out as needed
+- **LLMConfig**: Manages interactions with language models so that these can be swapped out as needed

 ### Agent System